-The purpose of balancing markets is to serve short-term operational security of supply (security of grid operation) in a market oriented way.
+The purpose of balancing markets is to serve short-term operational security of supply (security of grid operation) in a market oriented way and to deal with imbalance settlement.

 Hence, balancing markets should operate in an economically efficient manner.
 Procurement of balancing power by TSO shall be made using market based methods.
-Balancing markets should further promote effective competition, should not aggravate market power and should be non-discriminatory.